josmar-crwdstffng/angular/aio/content/guide/view-encapsulation.md

 <code-example header="src/app/no-encapsulation.component.ts" path="view-encapsulation/src/app/no-encapsulation.component.ts"></code-example>

-Angular adds the styles for this component as global styles to the `<head>` of the document.
+Angular adds the styles for this component as global styles to the `head` element of the document.

 As already mentioned Angular also adds the styles to all shadow DOM hosts.
 Therefore, the styles are available throughout the whole application.